Programs Supporting the Development and Maintenance of Core Municipal Infrastructure

 Basic Municipal Transportation Grant

-The Basic Municipal Transportation Grant (BMTG) program provides allocation-based support to Alberta municipalities for their capital transportation infrastructure requirements.
+The Basic Municipal Transportation Grant (BMTG) program provides allocation-based support to Alberta municipalities for capital transportation infrastructure.

-Provincial capital grant funding is provided annually to municipalities for their eligible priority transportation infrastructure needs.
-The Minister approves the annual allocations and municipalities must submit a list of proposed work (Application for Program Acceptance - APA) for the coming years.
-APAs must be completed through the Transportation Department’s on-line system: Municipal Grants Management Application (MGMA).
+Provincial grant funding is provided annually to municipalities for eligible priority transportation infrastructure.
+The Minister approves the annual allocations and municipalities must submit a list of proposed work (Application for Program Acceptance - APA) for coming years.
+APAs must be completed through the Transportation Department's online system: Municipal Grants Management Application (MGMA).

-Examples of eligible capital projects include: construction and rehabilitation of local and regional roads and streets, rehabilitation and construction of municipal bridges, and municipally-owned infrastructure for transit service systems (including light rail train lines and stations, bus terminals and transit passenger vehicles such as buses and light rail trains.
+Eligible capital projects include: construction and rehabilitation of local and regional roads and streets, rehabilitation and construction of municipal bridges, and municipally-owned infrastructure for transit service systems (e.g.,light rail train lines and stations, bus terminals and transit passenger vehicles such as buses and light rail trains).

-Effective April 1, 2014, this program is consolidated with the Municipal Sustainability Initiative (MSI) Capital Program, administered by Municipal Affairs.
-The 2014 MSI Capital Guidelines can be found at http://www.municipalaffairs.alberta.ca/municipalgrants-description.cfm?program_id=38.
-Applications proposing to use BMTG funding allocated in 2013 and previous years should continue to be submitted to Transportation.
+Effective April 1st, 2014, this program is consolidated with the Municipal Sustainability Initiative (MSI) Capital Program, administered by Municipal Affairs.
+Applications proposing to use BMTG funding allocated in 2013 and previous years should continue to be submitted to Alberta Transportation.

 Federal Gas Tax Fund

-The Federal Gas Tax Fund (GTF) was confirmed as part of the Federal Budget 2014, and will run from 2014 to 2024.
-Under the GTF, Alberta will receive $208.65 million in 2014/15, and $1.08 billion in funding from 2014/15 to 2018/19.
+The renewed Federal Gas Tax Fund (GTF) was introduced in 2014 as a 10 year program running from 2014-15 to 2023-24.
 The GTF, a component of the New Building Canada Plan (NBCP), is a federal program that provides predictable, long-term, stable funding for Canadian municipalities to help them build and revitalize their local public infrastructure while creating jobs and long-term prosperity.
 Under the program, funding is provided to provinces and territories which in turn flow this funding to their municipalities and/or municipal associations.
+Under the renewed GTF, Alberta is expected to receive $1.08 billion in funding in the first five years of the program.

 For more information, please visit the program website, or call a Municipal Affairs grant advisor at 780-427-2225, toll-free in Alberta by first dialing 310-0000.